1054 Large Pattern Dobby Sashiko-ori Samue

-Enjoy touching and wearing.
-The charm of sashiko weave.
+Enjoy the feel, comfort, and charm of sashiko weave

 - Made in Japan